frezafoltran/Lyric_Generator/README.md

 # Lyric_Generator

-This project aims to produce usable and creative song lyrics based on a database of existing song lyrics.
-In order to achieve our goal we developed algorithms to compare words and sentences
+This project aims to produce usable and creative song lyrics based on a database of existing song lyrics we compiled.
+To achieve our goal we develop and use algorithms to establish relationships between words and between sentences.

 ## Getting Started